average-kirigiri-enjoyer/challenge-9-professional-readme-generator/sampleREADME.md

 ## Installation

-Download the repostiory and run index.js in your git bash shell
+Download the repository to your computer

 ## Usage

-Run index.js in your git bash shell
+Run index.js via node in your git bash shell

 ## License